Thodly/Flicks/README.md

-# Project 1 - *FLICKS*
+# Project 1 - *Flicks*

-**FLICKS** shows the latest movies currently playing in theaters.
+**Flicks** shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

-Time spent: 12 hours spent in total
+Time spent: **12** hours spent in total

 ## User Stories